enghwa/aws-lambda-zombie-workshop/README.md

 In addition to federating 3rd party providers such as Facebook, Google, and other providers, Cognito also offers a new built-in Identity Provider called [Cognito User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html).

-A Cognito Federated Identity pool has already been created for you when you launched CloudFormation.
+A Cognito Federated Identity pool (in Seoul Region)has already been created for you when you launched CloudFormation.

 You will now setup the Cognito User Pool as the user directory of your chat app survivors and configure it as a valid Authentication Provider with the Cognito Federated Identity Pool.
 API Gateway has been configured with IAM Authorization to only allow requests that are signed with valid AWS permissions.
 When a user signs into the Survivor Chat App (User Pool) successfully, a web call is made to the Cognito Federated Identity Pool to assume temporary AWS credentials for your authenticated user.
 These credentials are used to make signed [AWS SigV4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) HTTPS requests to your message API.